reiver/article-20250309/README.md

 * How we solved the problem.
 * And, an unexpected _invention_ that could _reshape the Social Web_.

-If you care about the Fediverse, then this is a story for you.
+If you care about the Fediverse, then _this is a story for you_.

 <mark>NOTE: This article is a written adaptation of the presentation I delivered at the **Fediverse House** during **SXSW 2025**.</mark>